grow-graphics/gd/Readme.md

 	go install grow.graphics/gd/cmd/gd@master
 ```

-Now when you can run `gd run`, `gd test` in your project's directory and things
+Now when you can run `gd run`, `gd test` on the main package in your project's
-will work as expected.
+directory, things will work as expected.

-On linux, `gd` will download the correct version of Godot for you automatically.
 Running the command without any arguments will startup the editor so you can
 manage the graphical aspects of your project.

+**NOTE** On linux, `gd` will download Godot for you automatically!

 ## Design Principles